Back to school savings ideas on a single parent budget!

 Super-Saver-Tip! – If one component of a uniform is too expensive – for example a blue jacket with a school shield printed on the pocket – ask the school if they will allow children to wear a plain version.
 If the answer is yes, you can then buy a cheaper jacket of the same colour from a discount store

-If last year's shoes no longer fit (always check first - just because it's a new school year, this doesn't necessarily mean that you have to buy new shoes!), then basic school shoes start can start as cheaply as $25 a pair at Target, with reasonable-quality leather shoes from $29.99 at Aldi and Big W. Good school shoes are great, but it's the fit that is the most crucial part.
+If last year’s shoes no longer fit (always check first – just because it’s a new school year, this doesn’t necessarily mean that you have to buy new shoes!), then basic school shoes start can start as cheaply as $10 a pair at Kmart, with reasonable-quality leather shoes from only $15 at Aldi and Target.
+Good school shoes are great, but it’s the fit that is the most crucial part.
 Get that right, and you can decide your budget from there.
-Get your child's foot measured properly at a Department store such as Myer or David Jones, or a good shoe store - you don't have to buy the shoes there of course!
+Get your child’s foot measured properly at a Department store such as Myer or David Jones, or a good shoe store – you don’t have to buy the shoes there of course!

 When deciding how much you’re going to spend on school shoes, keep in mind that kids can grow out of their school shoes in less than six months.
 Therefore, it may be wise not to go too overboard on the price.
 If you do feel that you must get the best, then consider checking out your local shoe warehouse discount centre or brands seconds stores first.
 They may just happen to stock last year’s top-brand school shoes at a considerable saving, and even your fussy teenager probably won’t be able to spot the style difference!